Information about canine leishmania

 What are the symptoms of leishmaniasis?

-- Hair loss and skin lesions- particularly around the face, eyes and ears
+- Hair loss and skin lesions- particularly around face, eyes and ears.

-Most UK vets have little or no experience with Leishmaniasis and will welcome our input.
-It is imperative that you contact us before you take your dog to a vet, should you worry that he/she may be infected.
+Most UK vets have little or no experience with leishmaniasis and will welcome our input.
+Therefore, it is imperative that you contact us before you take your dog to a vet.

-If you have any questions or concerns about this issue, either before or after you adopt a dog via us, please contact us immediately, especially if your dog is unwell and if you are uncertain about what to do.
+If you have any questions or concerns about this issue, either before or after you adopt your dog, please contact us immediately.
 We all want your dog to enjoy a long and happy life and we are here to help and support you.